+Kenneth Brown, Chief of Security

-Diana Tsenekos, Coordinator, Emergency Planning, Security, & Title IX 6200 Frank Ave NW North Canton, OH 44720 330-494-6170 Ext.
-4424, dtsenekos@starkstate.edu
+6200 Frank Ave NW North Canton, OH 44720

+330-494-6170 ext.
+4424, kbrown@starkstate.edu

 Initial assessment

 The Title IX Coordinator reviews all reports of sexual misconduct under this policy for an initial assessment of the reported information.
 The available resolution options will be guided by the availability of information or evidence suggesting that a policy violation may have occurred; the College's obligation to investigate and provide appropriate remedies to eliminate, prevent, and address the effects of the prohibited conduct; and the availability or desire of the complainant to participate in an investigation or other resolution.